Monsef-Noubadji/Reverse_pr0xy/README.md

 ### Installation and Usage

-1. clone the repository
+1. Clone the repository
-2. run `git checkout master`
+2. Run `git checkout master`
-3. run `npm i` to install dependencies
+3. Run `npm i` to install dependencies
-4. add `.env` file into the root directory of the project and configure `USERNAME` and `PASSWORD` (those will be used to authenticate with your proxy server).
+4. Add `.env` file into the root directory of the project and configure `USERNAME` and `PASSWORD` (those will be used to authenticate with your proxy server).
-5. start the server by running `nodemon server` or `node server`
+5. Start the server by running `nodemon server` or `node server`
 6. Now, you can use your proxy by configuring any machine you'd like to use you proxy `hostname`, `port` and the `USERNAME PASSWORD` from previous steps **(example of using it with telegram is baked into the codebase for demonstration)**

 #### Note